tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   </figcaption>
 </figure>

-In text-mode, a computer display is measured in characters as opposed to pixels.
-For instance, the [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum), released in 1982, managed 32 columns × 24 rows of characters on a screen with a resolution of 256×192 pixels.
-Because text-mode environments rely on [mono-spaced]({% post_url 2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar %}#fonts) characters, box-drawing characters can always align perfectly.
+In text-mode, computer displays are measured in characters as opposed to pixels.
+For instance, the [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum), released in 1982, managed 32 *columns* by 24 *rows* of characters on a screen with a resolution of 256×192 pixels.
+Because text-mode environments rely on [mono-spaced]({% post_url 2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar %}#fonts) characters, box-drawing characters will always align perfectly.

 <figure>
   <img src="{{ site.url }}/img/pitl07/interface-terminal-mc.png" class="fullwidth" />
   <figcaption>Midnight Commander running in a hundred-column (approx.) display.</figcaption>
 </figure>

-It is important to mention, though, that many CLI- and TUI-based operating systems were not incapable of rendering raster graphics.
-There were text and graphic modes that the systems could switch between.
-Take games for example.
-Of course, text-mode games -- like the dungeon crawler, [Netchack](https://en.wikipedia.org/wiki/NetHack) -- operate in text mode, but for games with graphics the computer switches to addressing individual pixels.
-Even today, PCs still boot in text mode.
+It is important to mention, though, that many CLI- and TUI-based systems were not incapable of rendering raster graphics.
+There were text and graphics modes that a system could switch between.
+Take games for instance.
+Of course, text-mode games -- like the dungeon crawler, [Netchack](https://en.wikipedia.org/wiki/NetHack) -- operate in text mode, but for games with graphics, the computer would switch to addressing individual pixels.
+Even today, PCs still boot in text mode, before shifting to graphics mode to load the desktop environment.

 <figure>
   <img src="{{ site.url }}/img/pitl07/interface-text-and-graphic-modes.png" class="fullwidth" />